JulienRamel/andera-html-fetch-worker/README.md

 # Andera HTML Fetch Worker

 This repository is an [Andera](https://andera.top) Worker built to fetch HTML content from web pages using [Playwright](https://playwright.dev).
 The Worker creates slots with Chrome contexts, assigns requests to each context, and resets them once the HTML has been fetched.
+It also supports an automatic fallback to [scrape.do](https://scrape.do) for accessing content protected by antibot systems (Cloudflare, Akamai, DataDome, etc.).

 **Andera** is a high-performance, open-source Task Orchestration Platform (TOP) designed for simplicity, flexibility, and scalability.
 It enables you to build, run, and manage distributed workers for any kind of task, from AI agents to automation scripts.